What You Need to Know About Psoriasis vs. Eczema

 This is often why there is some confusion between psoriasis and eczema, and it is important to get your condition diagnosed as soon as possible.

-Salmon, sardines and tuna are great sources for Omega 3 essential fatty acids but there are also some great supplements available such as Fish oil and Salmon Oil.
+New research shows that Omega 3 essential fatty acid can help to reduce the problem of skin inflammation experienced by psoriasis and eczema sufferers.
+Salmon, sardines, and tuna are good sources of Omega 3 essential fatty acids but there are also some great supplements available such as Fish oil and Salmon Oil.

 The activity of an inflammatory agent involved in eczema, leukotriene B4, has shown to be significant signs of reduction when a supplement of Omega 3 essential fatty acids (fish oil) has been added to the diet of a sufferer.
 Leukotriene B4 is also known to play a role in arthritis and asthma.
 There is a link between joint pain and eczema.

 Eczema sufferers often suffer from joint pains.
 This is common when the eczema outbreak repeatedly occurs over a joint such as the elbow, or behind the knee.
 If you suffer from eczema or dermatitis on your hands, joint pain can affect you as well.

 When inflammation is reduced, the skin will heal quicker.
 The theory behind joint pain in eczema sufferers is that inflammation enters the bloodstream and spreads to the closest joint.
 However, some sufferers also report experiencing joint pain in other parts of the body other than the joint closest to the one affected by the eczema outbreak.

 You can, of course, add cold-water fish to your diet.
 Eating cold-water fish will support your overall health, but a supplement will guarantee your intake of Omega 3 essential fatty acids.

 Incidentally, an Omega 3 essential fatty acids supplement is one of the few supplements which help to control both eczema and psoriasis.